Heterophilious dynamics enhances consensus: Introduction

 \subsection{Examples of opinion dynamics and flocking}

-Models for self-organized dynamics (\ref{eq:framework}) have appeared in a large variety of different contexts, including load balancing in computer networks, evolution of languages, gossiping, algorithms for sensor networks, emergence of flocks, herds, schools and other biological ``clustering'', pedestrian dynamics, ecological models, peridynamic elasticity, multi-agent robots, models for opinion dynamics, economic networks and more; consult \cite{BGPS,BCE_1991,camazine_self-organization_2001,CFSZ,CMB,couzin_effective_2005,CSZ,FZ,grimm_individual-based_2005,He,hemelrijk_self-organized_2008,jackson_2010,JLM,lorentz_2007,MD2012,OSFM,PT,Sill2000,T-T} and the references therein.
+Models for self-organized dynamics (\ref{eq:framework}) have appeared in a large variety of different contexts, including load balancing in computer networks, evolution of languages, gossiping, algorithms for sensor networks, emergence of flocks, herds, schools and other biological ``clustering'', pedestrian dynamics, ecological models, peridynamic elasticity, multi-agent robots, models for opinion dynamics, economic networks and more; a detailed list of references is surveyed in section \ref{sec:further} below.

 To demonstrate the general framework for self-alignment dynamics (\ref{eq:framework}), we shall work with two main concrete examples.
 The first models \emph{opinions dynamics}.
 In these models, $N$ agents, each with vector of opinions quantified by ${\bf p}_i \leadsto {\bx}_i \in \mathbb{R}^d$, interact with each other according to the first-order system,